katemml/brain-health/README.md

 ## Chapter 1 Entity Type Annotation Instructions

 ### 1.1 Mention
 Mentions are real life objects appeared in the picture, commonly noun phrases.
 We omit articles in our annotation.
 Mentions are classified into two general types---known and unknown.
-Known entities are things that constantly appear in each transcript.
+Known mentions are things that constantly appear in each transcript.
 Here is the list of known mentions:
 ```
 * copyright